 Whether it's OOH-RAH!, HOO-AH!, Semper Paratus!, Semper Fi!, Off We Go, or "Anchors Away!" or even "Way Cool, Man!", I speak our language.
 Having gone through my own EDREs, FORCEXs, FTXs, OREs, I've done (or had done to me) the same as you.
 Plan for something on X date, only to find out exigencies of service require you or your "Sierra Oscar" to be elsewhere and unavailable on the date you had planned for "X" to happen.

+Me neither!
 The assignments person I had was somebody who apparently made orders decisions with a dart board, and who waited until the month before to levy orders.)

 The unchanging fact of it all is just that your plans are incidental to military service.
 The good part is that those of us who served understand the time sensitive nature of things, especially the ability to react with short notice or even NO NOTICE activities.